The People's Two Powers:

 Book Manuscript.

-The book starts by examining how Rousseau introduced the distinction between public opinion and popular sovereignty.
-It then explores how key thinkers from the Revolution to the Second Empire understood and applied these concepts in changing political contexts.
-The analysis covers several representative systems proposed during this period: “representative democracy” (Condorcet and the Montagnards), “democracy purged of all its drawbacks” (Bonaparte and his collaborators), “government by opinion” (Benjamin Constant), “federal democracy” (Tocqueville), and “liberal democracy” (a term invented by French liberals of the 1860s).
-Along the way, the book considers how liberal discussions of democracy overlapped with a defence of empire.
-The epilogue sheds light on how the concept of “liberal democracy,” initially defined in opposition to “Caesarism” in the 1860s, was redeployed by French liberals throughout the twentieth century against shifting enemies — “totalitarianism” from the 1930s onwards, and “populism” since the 1980s.
+The analysis covers several representative systems proposed from the French Revolution to the Second Empire: “representative democracy” (Condorcet and Robespierre), “democracy purged of all its drawbacks” (Bonaparte and his collaborators), “the government of opinion” (Benjamin Constant and Madame de Staël), “federal democracy” (Tocqueville), and “liberal democracy” (French liberals in the 1860s).
+Along the way, the book considers how liberal discussions of democracy at home overlapped with defenses of empire abroad.
+The epilogue highlights how the concept of “liberal democracy,” originally defined in opposition to “Caesarism” in the 1860s, was redeployed by French liberals throughout the 20th century against shifting adversaries—“totalitarianism” from the 1930s onwards, and “populism” since the 1980s.

 Claude Nicolas Ledoux, Coup d'oeil du théâtre de Besançon (1804).